Community health worker

-Community Health Officer (CHO)
+Community health officer

-Community Health Officer (CHO) also called Mid Level Health Provider (MLHP) and non-physician practitioner, are trained health care providers who have a defined scope of practice.
-In India, only Nursing and AYUSH Practitioner are eligible for this cadre.
+Community health officers (CHO), also called mid-level health providers (MLHP) and non-physician practitioners, are trained health care providers who have a defined scope of practice.
+In India, only nurses and AYUSH practitioners are eligible for this cadre.
 This means that they are trained and legally permitted to provide healthcare in fewer situations than physicians but more than other health professionals.
-In India, Community Health Officer is another name of Mid-Level Practitioner.

-Recently in India, Community Health Officers at Ayushman Bharat Health and Wellness Centres are now allowed to supply certain medicines to the patients, as they have been included in Section 23 of Schedule K of Drugs and Cosmetics Rules, 1945.
-In India, Community Health Officer (CHO) is the another name of mid-level practitioner.
+Recently in India, community health officers at Ayushman Bharat Health and Wellness Centres are now allowed to supply certain medicines to the patients, as they have been included in Section 23 of Schedule K of Drugs and Cosmetics Rules, 1945.
+In India, community health officer (CHO) is another name for mid-level practitioner.

 Ministry of Health and family welfare, Government of India published guidelines for prevention and controlling of COVID-19 cases in rural area of India.
-According to guidelines Symptomatic cases can be triaged at village level by tele-consultation with Community Health Officer (CHO), and cases with comorbidity or low oxygen saturation should be sent to higher centres.
+According to guidelines, symptomatic cases can be triaged at the village level by tele-consultation with a community health officer (CHO), and cases with comorbidity or low oxygen saturation should be sent to higher centres.

 History

 It is unclear where the usage of community health workers began, although China and Bangladesh have been cited as possible origins.
 Melinda Gates, co-founder of the Bill & Melinda Gates Foundation, said the nongovernmental organization BRAC in Bangladesh "pioneered the community health worker model."
 Catherine Lovell writes that BRAC's decision to train locally recruited paramedics was "based on the Chinese barefoot doctor model then becoming known worldwide."

 Scientific medicine has evolved slowly over the last few millennia and very rapidly over the last 150 years or so.
 As the evidence mounted of its effectiveness, belief and trust in the traditional ways waned.
 The rise of university-based medical schools, the increased numbers of trained physicians, the professional organizations they created, and the income and attendant political power they generated resulted in license regulations.
 Such regulations were effective in improving the quality of medical care but also resulted in a reduced supply of clinical care providers.
 This further increased the fees doctors could charge and encouraged them to concentrate in larger towns and cities where the population was denser, hospitals were more available, and professional and social relationships more convenient.

-In the 1940s Chairman Mao Zedong in China faced these problems.
-His anger at the "urban elite" medical profession over the maldistribution of medical services resulted in the creation of "Barefoot doctors".
+In the 1940s, Chairman Mao Zedong in China faced these problems.
+His anger at the "urban elite" medical profession over the maldistribution of medical services resulted in the creation of "barefoot doctors".
 Hundreds of thousands of rural peasants, chosen by their colleagues, were given rudimentary training and assigned medical and sanitation duties in addition to the collective labor they owed the commune.
-By 1977 there were over 1.7 million barefoot doctors.
+By 1977, there were over 1.7 million barefoot doctors.
 As professionally trained doctors and nurses became more available, the program was abolished in 1981 with the end of agricultural communes.
-Many Barefoot Doctors passed an examination and went to medical school.
+Many barefoot doctors passed an examination and went to medical school.
 Many became health aides and some were relieved of duty.